 Legend, Keys among 'Carpool Karaoke' spin-off stars

 Ben Winston, from left, James Corden and Eric Pankowski attend "Carpool Karaoke " panel at The CBS portion of the 2017 Winter Television Critics Association press tour on Monday, Jan.
-9, ... .
+9, 2017, in Pasadena, Calif.
 Ben Winston, from left, James Corden and Eric Pankowski attend "Carpool Karaoke " panel at The CBS portion of the 2017 Winter Television Critics Association press tour on Monday, Jan.
-9, ...
-PASADENA, Calif.
+9, 2017, in Pasadena, Calif.

 Add your comments below